Aim and Philosophical Orientation

 Philosophy is that science which seeks the answers to big questions like ‘Does man have free will?’, ‘Does man have a soul?’, ‘Is there a God?’ or ‘Are there rights and duties independent of what anyone believes, wants, or commands?’ or also ‘What does quantum mechanics show us about the nature of matter?’
 The aim and the mission of the IAP is the promotion of philosophy, and not just of the historiography of philosophy, i.e. the investigation which philosopher wrote what when.
 In philosophy thus understood arguing with clarity and rigour, weighing reasons, and problem sovling are trained like in no other discipline.
 These ‘transferable skills’ are also outside of philosophical research of value and use.

-The main research areas of the IAP are metaphysics, analytic philosophy of religion and philosophy of psychology.
+The main research areas of the IAP are metaphysics, analytic philosophy of religion, social philosophy in the tradition of the Austrian School of economics, and philosophy of psychology.
 The scope of metaphysics is understood as today in anglophone philosopphy and in German philosophy of the 17th and 18th century.
 It includes the topics ontology, modality, causality, free will.
 For an overview look into an anthology of metaphysics and at the category „metaphysics“ in the Categorization Project in PhilPapers.org.
 The analytic philosophy of Religion investigates questions about God and religion by means of philosophy.
 In contrast to theology, it does not use revelation as a source of knowledge.
 In the philosophy of psychology the IAP pursues the line of the personalist and existential psychology (Viktor Frankl, Rudolf Allers, Ludwig Binswanger) and contributes to the further development of logotherapy.

 of such texts.